zeeshankhan-05/uiuc-study-space-finder/docs/setup-instructions.md

 ## Overview

-This application helps students find available study spaces on the UIUC campus by showing room availability in real-time.
+This application helps students find available study spaces on the UIUC campus by showing room availability based on course schedules.

 ## Features